 Milano Fashion Institute is a consortium set up to provide higher education in the fashion sector by three Milan universities: Bocconi University, Cattolica University and Politecnico of Milan.
-These three universities represent an international centre of excellence, drawing on consolidated experience in the research and training activities for businesses in the fashion sector in the fields of management, communication and design.
+These three universities represent an international center of excellence, drawing on consolidated experience in the research and training activities for businesses in the fashion sector in the fields of management, communication, and design.
 Thus, Milano Fashion Institute is a unique initiative in Europe for the interdisciplinary approach applied to competences contributed by the academic partners.
 The training programme involves academics and researchers in Economics and Management disciplines from Bocconi University, in Social Sciences and Communication from the Cattolica University, and in Technology and Design from Politecnico of Milan.
 Usually, programs in the fashion industry involve only one or two of these disciplines and therefore have difficulty introducing students to the huge range of issues raised by the creative, production and communication processes involved in fashion businesses.

-The Milano Fashion Institute programme, on the other hand, sets out to provide students with the specialist interdisciplinary skills they need to manage effectively the entire desgin, production and communication process of fashion products.
+The Milano Fashion Institute programme, on the other hand, sets out to provide students with the specialist interdisciplinary skills they need to manage effectively the entire design, production and communication process of fashion products.

-Attending a master of MFI provides a unique cultural, personal and professional opportunity to spend an very intense period in Milan, one of the major world fashion capitals.
+Attending a master of MFI provides a unique cultural, personal and professional opportunity to spend a very intense period in Milan, one of the major world fashion capitals.